cloudflare/cloudflare-docs/products/images/src/content/polish/index.md

 ### Lossy

 Lossy attempts to strip most metadata and compresses images by approximately 15 percent.
 When uncompressed, some of the redundant information from the original image is lost.
-On average, using Lossy mode reduces file size by 48%.
+On average, using Lossy mode reduces file size by 48 percent.
 Lossy has the same effect as Lossless when applied to PNG.

 <Aside type="note">